BDC Hamburger Icon

 4. Request interchange-plus pricing information.

-5. Find out about fees.
+5. Learn about credit card processing fees.

 When you call for a price quote, request a fee schedule.
-Once you’ve narrowed down the companies you’re considering to your top three or four choices, ask them to send you a complete contract to review – including the application, terms of service and program guide.
+Once you’ve narrowed down the companies you’re considering to your top three or four choices, ask them to send you a complete contract to review — including the application, terms of service, and program guide.

 If you’re growing your construction firm, understand that business is seasonal.
 There may be months when you process fewer payments than usual, so look for a processor without a monthly minimum requirement.